kubernetes/website/content/en/docs/setup/salt.md

 title: Configuring Kubernetes with Salt
 ---

 The Kubernetes cluster can be configured using Salt.
+This is a test of Saltiness.

 The Salt scripts are shared across multiple hosting providers and depending on where you host your Kubernetes cluster, you may be using different operating systems and different networking configurations.
 As a result, it's important to understand some background information before making Salt changes in order to minimize introducing failures for other hosting providers.